 Many don’t know where to go with this section, so they skip it.
 It feels like too much work!
 But this section is what most employers and connections read first.
 Ideally, this should be around 3-5 short paragraphs in length.
 Give the reader an easy-to-read section unfolding your work accomplishments, passions, key skills, unique qualifications, and a list of the various industries you’ve had exposure to over the years.
 Be sure to use numbers here where possible to show authority and organize your content with bullets for clear reading.

 6 – Write in First Person and Let Your Personality Shine

-Unlike your resume, your LinkedIn profile should be written in the first person.
+Unlike your resume, your LinkedIn profile should be written in first person.
 “I help professional women reinvent their careers by stepping into work they love.”
-Use I statements and don’t be scared to inject a little personality.
+Use I statements, and don’t be scared to inject a little personality.
 Let people know who you are.
 Share your values, passions, and interests.
 You could even add a line about what you do outside of work in the About section.

 You can add these items not only in the Featured section but also in the Experience section.
 Put yourself in the seat of a recruiter here and ask yourself how many times you have skimmed over photos or links and clicked.
 Likely quite a few!
-The saying “a picture is worth a 1,000 words” is very relevant here!
+The saying “a picture is worth 1,000 words” is very relevant here!
 Showcase your work by sharing examples of presentations, videos, website links, or photos where available.

 8 – Experience